scikit-learn-contrib/DESlib/README.rst

     knorae.predict(X_test)

 The library accepts any list of classifiers (from scikit-learn) as input, including a list containing different classifier models (heterogeneous ensembles).
-More examples to use the API can be found in the documentation and im the Examples directory.
+More examples to use the API can be found in the documentation and in the Examples directory.

 Citation
 ---------